Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/wifi/capture.md

 ## Prerequisites

-- GhostESP flashed device with an SD card inserted and mounted.
+- GhostESP flashed device.
-- Or: A Flipper Zero with a microSD card if you plan to save captures there.
+- Mounted SD Card or a Flipper Zero with a microSD card if you plan to save captures there.

 ## Steps